Tax information, hints and news. Exclusive for overseas property investors and owners.

 If you are a non-resident in France who owns and rents out property there, you аrе subject to income tax both in France and your country of residence.

-We assist non-resident landlords who own rental properties in France with the preparation and filing of their annual French tax returns for non-residents.
+We assist non-resident landlords who own rental properties in France with the preparation and filing of their annual French property tax returns for non-residents.

 Will I pay tax on rental income in France?